tolumide-ng/userFeedback/README.md

 ## About the Project

 -   This project enables users to give feedback/reviews on a product/service
--   This project uses the [Atomic Design Methodology](https://atomicdesign.bradfrost.com/chapter-2/) to categorize its components
+-   This project uses the [Atomic Design Methodology](https://atomicdesign.bradfrost.com/chapter-2/) to structure the components
 -   Works well on mobile and desktop devices
 -   It is built with
     -   [React](https://reactjs.org/),